-To read more about the class, and register for spring, click here.
+To read more about the class, and register for winter, click here.

 We spoke with Brenda about her background, and what artists she’s watching now.

 How did you get interested in art collecting, and what were your first experiences in the art world?

 My first collecting experiences were record albums by cutting edge artists like New Birth, Mandrill, Parliament Funkadelic and Betty Davis.

 After college I moved to Italy where I worked for Marilena Bonomo and honed my taste for contemporary art.
 I worked with many emerging artists (at the time) during my tenure at the gallery: Julio Paolini, Sol Lewitt, and David Tremlett to name a few.

 Upon my return to the states I became interested in and began collecting African Art and textiles.
 I fell in love with the masks of the various tribes of west Africa.
 The techniques of textile makers from around the world were so amazing like ikat and intricate embroidery, I couldn’t resist their beauty.
 I had to have as many textiles as my walls could hold.
 I’ve also collected complete tea services in porcelain, tin, and glass and paper: which are teapots, cups, sugar/cream receptacles and trays.

 What artists or galleries are you excited about right now?

 Lava Thomas is an artist from the Bay area who I have recently worked with and am excited about.
 Her work comes from many avenues; drawing, painting, printmaking, and photography to sculpture and site-specific installations.
 Her work is informed by feminist discourse, alternative approaches to portraiture, secular and religious ideas of the sacred, and African-American devotional and protest traditions.
 Thomas considers themes of social justice, female subjectivity, current events and the shifting tides of history when she begins her projects.